CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/PTP-Commands.md

 - - -

-## nv show service ptp \<instance-id\> unicast-master
+## nv show service ptp \<instance-id\> current

-Shows the PTP unicast master table configuration on the switch.
+Shows the local states learned from the exchange of PTP messages for the specified PTP instance.

 ### Command Syntax